limitedeternity/MangaTracker/README.md

 # MangaTracker

-> Track manga updates
+> MangaEden Client

 ## Why?

-Because I haven't found any app to accomplish this task.
+Because there is none.

 Note that you need an active Internet connection to use this app.